hyperledger/identus-docs/documentation/docs/quick-start.md

 --header 'Accept: application/json'
 ```

-3. The short version of the did is the publishedPrismDID.
+3. The short version of the DID is the publishedPrismDID.

 :::info

-Learn more about PRISM DIDs and why it is necessary to publish specific DIDs [here](https://staging-docs.atalaprism.io/tutorials/dids/publish).
+📖 Learn more about PRISM DIDs and why it is necessary to publish specific DIDs [here](https://staging-docs.atalaprism.io/tutorials/dids/publish).

 :::

 #### Create a credential schema (JWT W3C Credential)

-1. To create a [credential schema](/docs/concepts/glossary/#credential-schema) on the Issuer instance, run the following request:
+1. To create a [credential schema](/docs/concepts/glossary/#credential-schema) on the Issuer API instance, run the following request:

 :::info

-Replace the `[[publishedPrismDID]]` in the example request with the `did` value from the previous step.
+Replace the `[[publishedPrismDID]]` in the example request with the `did` value from the [**Agent Configuration**](/docs/quick-start/#agent-configuration) steps.

 :::